 Nothing beats a delicious fresh homegrown strawberry on a hot summer day!
-Growing strawberries in raised beds can be a pretty easy way to grow a great strawberry crop.
-If you keep some simple tips in mind when planting and caring for your raised strawberry bed, you will have an abundance of fresh organic strawberries to enjoy this summer!
+Growing strawberries in raised beds is a pretty easy way to grow a great strawberry crop.
+If you keep some simple tips in mind when planting and caring for your raised strawberry bed, you will harvest an abundance of fresh organic strawberries to enjoy this summer!

 Growing Strawberries in Raised Beds

 Here I’ll cover all the basics of growing strawberries in raised beds.
 Like any plant, give strawberry plants what they like and you will reap a good harvest.

 This is very important, and the first thing you need to consider when growing strawberries in a raised bed.
 Make sure the area you are planting your strawberries gets at least 8-10 hours of sunlight per day.
 Strawberries thrive in full sun, so make sure you find a really good spot.
 Good drainage is also important.